Why are 4WD Tyre Pressures so Important

 Understanding how tyre air pressure affects your 4WD tyres is a brilliant place to start.
 When you head off the bitumen road, 4WD tyre pressures become the most critical thing you can easily control.
 It is literally the difference between getting stuck, and cruising through!

-You are probably familiar with letting air out of your tyres when you head off road; what’s the reasoning behind it, and why is it so important?
+You are probably familiar with letting air out of your tyres when you head off road, but what’s the reasoning behind it, and why is it so important?

 Increased TractionTraction is king when it comes to 4WDing.
 If you don’t have traction, your 4WD isn’t going anywhere.